techidaily/site-games-able/source/_posts/enhancing-your-steam-deck-written-by-aisha-johnson-date-march-5-2023-in-this-article-we-explore-the-importance-of-understanding-and-utilizing-different-read6.md

  If you’re concerned about breaking warranty or have some other reason to be concerned, don’t worry.
 A Steam Deck is capable of running most PC games, including those on Epic Games.
 You may have noticed some crossover between the Epic Games and the Steam libraries.

  Epic Games has given many games away over the past few years.
-It's simple to get[free games from Epic Games](https://www.makeuseof.com/how-to-get-free-games-on-the-epic-games-store/) and many gamers have grown a library of such games, preferring this to spending money on the exact same titles on Steam.
+It's simple to get [free games from Epic Games](https://www.makeuseof.com/how-to-get-free-games-on-the-epic-games-store/) and many gamers have grown a library of such games, preferring this to spending money on the exact same titles on Steam.

  Furthermore, Steam Deck runs a special version of Arch Linux, and has a desktop mode where more games can be installed, if desired.
-Furthermore, the[Proton compatibility layer software](https://www.makeuseof.com/what-is-steam-proton-how-does-it-run-windows-games-on-steam-deck/) is regularly updated and ensures support for many Windows games.
+Furthermore, the [Proton compatibility layer software](https://www.makeuseof.com/what-is-steam-proton-how-does-it-run-windows-games-on-steam-deck/) is regularly updated and ensures support for many Windows games.

  In short, it’s completely safe to install non-Steam games on your Steam Deck.

  Before proceeding, you might want to make things easier for yourself by grabbing a USB keyboard and mouse and a USB type-C hub for the Steam Deck.

- While you can use the device’s on-screen keyboard (perhaps the most widely-used[Steam Deck shortcut](https://www.makeuseof.com/steam-deck-shortcuts/) , activated with**Steam + X** ), it is far easier to sign in to Epic Games with a physical keyboard.
+ While you can use the device’s on-screen keyboard (perhaps the most widely-used [Steam Deck shortcut](https://www.makeuseof.com/steam-deck-shortcuts/) , activated with**Steam + X** ), it is far easier to sign in to Epic Games with a physical keyboard.

  Otherwise, you’ll be using the right-hand touchpad as a laptop touchpad to control the mouse pointer on your Steam Deck.